AI4Bharat/indicTrans/README.md

 The colab notebook can be used to setup the environment, download the trained _IndicTrans_ models and prepare your custom dataset for funetuning the indictrans model.

-**Note**: Since this is a big model (400M params), you might be able to train with reasonable batch sizes in the free google Colab account.
+**Note**: Since this is a big model (400M params), you might not be able to train with reasonable batch sizes in the free google Colab account.
 We are planning to release smaller models (after pruning / distallation) soon.

 ## Installation